BheeshmSharma/NoPrompt-UAD-MIDL2025/DDPT/readme.md

         └── <Tumour>/
 ```

-Note that the folder name inside of images/ is also the class name that will be used later down.
+Note that the folder name inside of `images/` is also the class name that will be used later down.
 Inside of these 2 folders upload the images.
 The splitting into test and train will be done by the system itself.

-* Inside the datasets folder, create a .py file for this new dataset, can use reference from caltech101.py. **Make sure to set the class name specifically here**
+* Inside the datasets folder, create a `.py` file for this new dataset, can use reference from `caltech101.py`. **Make sure to set the class name specifically here**
-* Update the __init__.py inside the datasets folder.
+* Update the `__init__.py` inside the datasets folder.
-* In configs folder, create a .yaml file for the new dataset, and mention the configurations for the dataset
+* In configs folder, create a `.yaml` file for the new dataset, and mention the configurations for the dataset

 ## Updating run.sh

-* Add in the location of the new .yaml file created for the dataset config
+* Add in the location of the new `.yaml` file created for the dataset config
-* For all the other parameters you are interested in changing, make the changes in the run.sh file
+* For all the other parameters you are interested in changing, make the changes in the `run.sh` file

-* Install the dependencies in requirements.txt
-* Run 'bash run.sh'
+* Run following command
+    ```bash
+    bash run.sh

 Additional parameters to change in run.sh